WICG/eyedropper-api/security-privacy.md

 ### 2.1.
 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

 The API will enable web developers to incorporate an eyedropper in their web applications.
-The eyedropper would allow the developer to access the hex value (of the form #RRGGBB) of a user specified pixel, its position and modifier keys pressed when the pixel was selected.
+The eyedropper would allow the developer to access the hex value (of the form #RRGGBB) of a user specified pixel.

-The position of the selected color is included to facilitate scenarios where a web app using the eyedropper samples a pixel color from its own document.
-The web app could, for example, include an alpha channel for the selected pixel or create a palette of colors associated with a pixel's location based on layer information known to the web app.
-The color value would otherwise be the final composited color as seen by the user.

 Note that the eyedropper only provides pixels back to the web app when the user is explicitly instructing it to capture one, for example, by clicking a mouse button.
 Simply moving the eyedropper around the screen does not “screen scrape” information and make it available to the web app.

 ### 2.2 Is this specification exposing the minimum amount of information necessary to power the feature?